HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if
+  - if: used
-  - while
+  - while: used
   - do..while
-  - for
+  - for: used
-  - for..in
+  - for..in: used
   - for..of
   - for await
   - throw
-  - break
+  - break: used
   - continue
-  - import
+  - import: used
   - export
   - label
   - try..catch
-  - switch
+  - switch: used
-  - class
+  - class: used
   - new Error
   - with
 - Functions